jaypshah27/Physical-Design-Using-OpenLANE-SKY130/README.md

    <img src="images/d2_floorplan_def.JPG">

  ### Review Floorplan Layout in Magic
-   Magic Layout Tool is used for visualizing the layout after floorplan.
-In order to view floorplan in Magic, following three files are required:
+   The Magic Layout Tool is used to visualise the layout after the floorplan has been created.
+The following three files are required to view a floorplan in Magic:
-    1. Technology File (`sky130A.tech`)
+1. Sky130A.tech Technology File
-    2. Merged LEF file (`merged.lef`)
+2. LEF file that has been merged ('merged.lef')
-    3. DEF File
+3. DEF Document

    <img src="images/d2_floorplan_invoke_magic_cmd.JPG">
    <img src="images/d2_floorplan_magic.JPG">